hirre/api-in-a-box/README.md

 ## Create a self signed certificate
 Guide: https://docs.microsoft.com/en-us/dotnet/core/additional-tools/self-signed-certificates-guide

-Export the certificate to a file called "ServerCertificate.pfx" ("https_certificate" in "src/ApiService/appsettings.json") and put it in the "src/ApiService/" folder (it will automatically be copied to the binary output folder).
-Set the "https_certificate_password" to your password and change the token key to something unique and hard to guess.
+Export the certificate to a file called "ServerCertificate.pfx" ("https_certificate" field in "src/ApiService/appsettings.json") and put it in the "src/ApiService/" folder (it will automatically be copied to the binary output folder).
+Set the "https_certificate_password" field to your password and change the token key to something unique and hard to guess.

 ## PostgreSql
 Download: https://www.postgresql.org/download/